IHC judges’ letter: Jillani recuses himself from inquiry commission as SC takes suo motu notice

 “Towards the end the request made in the letter is for an ‘institutional consultation’ in terms of the mechanism suggested in the said letter.
 Though the letter in question may not strictly fall within the parameters of Article 209 of the Constitution, but the honourable chief justice of Pakistan being a paterfamilias may address and resolve the issues raised in the letter at the institutional level,” he said, adding that he was recusing himself from heading the commission.

-Meanwhile, the top court took suo motu notice of the allegations levelled by the six IHC judges.
-CJP Isa constituted a seven-member larger bench to hear the matter.
+Meanwhile, the top court took suo motu notice of the allegations levelled by the six IHC judges and constituted a seven-member bench to hear the matter.

 According to the roster issued today, the bench will comprise the chief justice, Justice Syed Mansoor Ali Shah, Justice Yahya Afridi, Justice Jamal Khan Mandokhail, Justice Athar Minallah, Justice Musarrat Hilali and Justice Naeem Akhtar Afghan — all available judges on principal seat Islamabad.